Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Conclusions

+The 1+1+2 junction conditions have been divided into two main groups.
+The first ones, which we have called Type I junction conditions, do not depend on the characteristics of the two spacetimes to join and ensure the consistency of the distribution formalism associated with the junction conditions, as well as the existence of a connection between the two congruences.
+When covariance is broken, these conditions determine the relation between the coordinates that characterize the two spacetimes.
+A second group of junction conditions, which we have called type II, are instead closely connected with the features of the spacetimes and constraint, explicitly, the features of the observers' congruences and the boundary.
+When covariance is broken, these add additional conditions on the parameters of the spacetime to join, if any.

+Indeed, some of these prescriptions can be quite general.
+For example, a consistent junction of LRS-I and LRS-II spacetimes is only possible if the scalar vorticity $\Omega$ and the twist scalar $\xi$ are continuous across the boundary for comoving LRS observers.
+In other words, we can only perform homologous junctions of these spacetimes.
+The situation changes somewhat when one considers non-comoving observers, for which it appears clear that a junction between tilted LRS class I and LRS class III (but not class II) is possible.

+Another general result concerns the jump of the magnetic part of the Weyl tensor $\mathcal H$.
+We have found that in a consistent junction, this quantity must always be zero in LRS-II spacetimes but not in the other LRS classes.
+Therefore, vorticity and twist can play a role in the interaction of $\mathcal H$ with a boundary.
+As $\mathcal H$ is associated with gravitational radiation, our result implies that one could construct spacetimes in which gravitational waves are present only in one of the components of spacetime.
+In other words, gravitational radiation can be ``absorbed'' and/or ``stored'' in the vortical degrees of freedom.
+This possibility certainly deserves a more detailed study, which will be left for future works.

-The junction conditions derived by the 1+1+2 covariant approach include the Darmois-Israel conditions.
-This can be seen simply by means of the formulas in Section \ref{ExtCurv112}.
-For example, in the case of observers at rest in two static spherically symmetric LRSII spacetime with spacelike boundary, the results in Table \ref{tab:spacelike} show that the conditions for a smooth junction are essentially $\left[\phi\right]_{\pm}=0$ and $\left[\mathcal A\right]_{\pm}$ (see also Eqs. \eqref{jclrsiischw}) which are consistent with setting, with the same assumptions,
+We conclude by considering the relation between our junction conditions and the classical Israel conditions.
+In particular, we can explicitly prove that our formalism includes such conditions.
+This can be seen simply using the formulas in Appendix \ref{ExtCurv112}.
+For example, in the case of observers at rest in two static spherically symmetric LRS-II spacetime with spacelike boundary, the results in Table \ref{tab:spacelike} show that the conditions for a smooth junction are essentially $\left[\phi\right]_{\pm}=0$ and $\left[\mathcal A\right]_{\pm}$ (see also Eqs. \eqref{jcLRS-Iischw}) which are consistent with setting, with the same assumptions,

-Nevertheless, the formulation presented above is more stringent than the Darmois-Israel one, and this is particularly evident in the less straightforward junction procedures.
-For example, in the Oppenheimer-Snyder collapse case, we find that the condition on the expansion, which does not appear in Darmois-Israel condition forces a difference in the clock rate of the two observers.
+One difference, however, concerns the practical calculations.
+As the jumps have to be calculated in the working coordinate system, performing the explicit calculations requires less effort when dealing with scalars rather than higher-order tensors.
+Even in the case of null boundaries, for which it is now known that the Israel conditions are not sufficient to characterize completely the junction conditions \cite{clarkedray}, the additional invariants required in this case can be written in terms of 1+1+2 potentials (see Appendix \ref{Null_K} for details).
+This should not be surprising as these quantities characterize the complete geometry of a given spacetime.